-106.1 Live loads posted.
-Where the live loads for which each floor or portion thereof of a commercial or industrial building is or has been designed to exceed 50 psf (2.40 kN/m2), such design live loads shall be conspicuously posted by the owner or the owner's authorized agent in that part of each story in which they apply, using durable signs.
-It shall be unlawful to remove or deface such notices
+[A] 106.1 Live loads posted.
+In commercial or industrial buildings, for each floor or portion thereof designed for live loads exceeding 50 psf (2.40 kN/m2), such design live loads shall be conspicuously posted by the owner or the owner's authorized agent in that part of each story in which they apply, using durable signs.
+It shall be unlawful to remove or deface such notices.

-106.2 Issuance of certificate of occupancy.
+[A] 106.2 Issuance of certificate of occupancy.
 A certificate of occupancy required by Section 111 shall not be issued until the floor load signs, required by Section 106.1, have been installed.

-106.3 Restrictions on loading.
+[A] 106.3 Restrictions on loading.
 It shall be unlawful to place, or cause or permit to be placed, on any floor or roof of a building, structure or portion thereof, a load greater than is permitted by this code.